-Our speech pathologists promote functional communication skills for everyday activities and routines.
+Our speech pathologists (also known as speech therapists) promote functional communication skills for everyday activities and routines.

 We help support the communication of wants and needs, and to interact with others in daily life.

 - Express and understand written and spoken language